Difference Between Give It Up and Applaud

 Main Differences Between Give It Up and Applaud

-3. ‘Give It Up ‘ is a homonym and carries multiple meanings whereas Applaud carries only a single meaning.
+3. ‘Give It Up ‘ is a homonym with multiple meanings, whereas Applaud carries only one meaning.

-4. ‘Give It Up’ can always be used in place of applaud whereas the word applaud cannot always be used in place of ‘Give It Up’.
+4. ‘Give It Up’ can always be used in place of applaud, whereas the word applauds cannot always be used in place of ‘Give It Up’.

 5. ‘Give It Up’ is not used in formal writing such as emails, articles, etc., whereas applaud is preferred in formal writing.